Tuesday, April 8, 2025

 A Comparative Analysis of the Indices and ETFs

-The quarterly summary data compiled from the weekly closing prices provides a good overview of the performance and volatility of these key market indicators over the past year.
+The quarterly summary data, compiled from weekly closing prices, provides a good overview of the performance and volatility of these key market indicators over the past year.
 Here's a comparative analysis:

 Growth Analysis (Based on Median Annual Growth Rates):